asyml/forte/work_notes/design_notes.md

 possible future extension.
     1. There are currently some fields unique to json_pickle, but they are just indexing meta which do not affect the semantics.

+1. Supporting multi-doc processing in the pipeline.
+    1. Adding another layer on top of Pack, called Box
+    1. A data box is a container of multiple packs
+    1. The box can have links and groups to support cross-document references
+        - e.g. Link can be used to create alignment (for MT or summarization)
+        - e.g. Group can be used to represent cross-document coreference
+    1. Box should contain named tuple of Packs
+        - We can add a "source" pack and a "target" pack, but also refer them via indices
+    1. The pipeline should be able to handle box in the same way as packs.
+        - Creates extra complexity in batching.
+        - We can start by only allowing box-level batching (i.e. can not create batches of half-boxes)
+    1. Now, which multi-doc examples should we include?

 ***Readability Concerns***
 1. The core of the format is simple, but it gets large with all